 - 1.32% on the sale of accumulation mutual funds (capped at €4,000);

-When a distribution fund redeems its units, no tax is due, but the sale or purchase of such units on the secondary market is taxed at 0.12% (max. €1,300).
+When a distribution fund redeems its units, no tax is due, but the sale or purchase of such units on the secondary market if that were possible would be taxed at 0.12% (with a maximum of €1,300).

 Belgian residents who must pay the stock exchange tax must file a tax return and pay the tax before the end of the second month following the taxable transaction.